Making Sense of Lambda Calculus 1: Ignorant, Lazy, and Greedy Evaluation

 Lambda Calculus might seem really nasty at this point: it's Ignorant, Lazy, and Greedy.
 But I'm being misleading here: LC is still a powerful idea.
 And my negative impressions might be a consequence of getting repulsed by its specificities.
 So let's bear with it and get to appreciate it while diving deeper.

-We've established the order of typical Lambda Calculus operations and understood basic terms used in Lambda Calculus.
+We've established the order of typical LC operations and understood basic terms used in LC.
 Now to the actual practice: Church Numerals encoding numbers!
 Arithmetic, numbers as function applications, elegant multiplication and exponentiation, and... ugly subtraction.